-Full Text: IGP's response to most corrupt institution tag against Police Service
+FULL TEXT: IGP's response to most corrupt institution tag against Police Service

-A survey released by the Ghana Statistical Service, GSS, and its partners, as well as an Afrobarometer report, had the Ghana Police Service topping the corruption list.
+A survey released by the Ghana Statistical Service, GSS, and its partners, had the Ghana Police Service topping the corruption list.

-The survey aimed to unearth corrupt institutions and provide data that will guide the formulation of policies in arresting the menace.
+The survey had a stated objective of unearthing corrupt institutions and providing data that will guide the formulation of policies in arresting the menace.

-The Afrobarometer report by the Ghana Centre for Democratic Development (CDD-Ghana), stated that 65 per cent of Ghanaians believe most police are corrupt, while 31 per cent believe only some police are corrupt.

 But in a five-page letter response, the IGP said, the police service acknowledged that there may be some bad nuts in the service, just like any human institution and that it continues to implement measures to discourage corruption among its officers.

-He noted that he does not seem satisfied with the report findings as well as the research methodology.
+He noted that the Service did not seem satisfied with the report findings as well as the research methodology.

 “We want to place on record that we are concerned about this since the continuous empirically and scientifically unsubstantiated labelling of the police as the most corrupt institution in the country only goes to feed this perception and damage the reputation of the Police Service as well as weaken the morale of its personnel.